Monitor accounts online

 Here’s how to shield your money and your existing accounts.

 - Create strong passwords and user IDs, change them frequently, and don’t use the same ones for all your accounts.
 These steps make it harder for criminals to steal the virtual keys to your accounts and limit the damage they can do if they crack your code.
+Learn more here

 - Consider using a password manager, which generates and stores long, complicated passwords.
-The basic offerings among companies are the same, though there are differences in price, storage methods and ancillary services.
+The basic offerings among companies are the same, though there are differences in price,

 - Monitor your credit reports and credit score.
 Thieves can use your information to set up new credit cards in your name with a fake address.
 This means you’ll never receive bills, so your first clue that something is amiss may be a credit score left in ruins by unpaid bills or delinquent charges on your credit report.
 You are entitled to receive a free copy of your credit report once every 12 months through AnnualCreditReport.com.

 - Explore putting a lock or a freeze on your credit reports compiled by Equifax, Experian and TransUnion.
 Both a lock and a freeze block access to your credit reports, making it highly unlikely that anyone could open a credit card in your name.
-As of Sept.
-21, all credit freezes will be free thanks to a new federal law (previously, some states permitted fees to be charged for freezes).

 - Don’t give out vital data like Social Security and bank account numbers to strangers calling over the phone.
 If you think the call may be legitimate, ask for the person’s full name and a number to reach out to him later.